duckdb/duckdb-web/faq.md

 <div class="qa-wrap" markdown="1">

-### I would to benchmark DuckDB against another system.
+### I would like to benchmark DuckDB against another system.
 How do I proceed?

 <div class="answer" markdown="1">